-Recommended Policy: Identify features contributing to natural flows of Graham Creek not yet known
+Recommended Policy: Identify features contributing to natural flows not yet known

-Identify features contributing to natural flows that have not been mapped or identified in the Graham Creek watershed, but come to the attention of the GRCA and municipalities through new information or correction of previous inaccurate or incomplete information.
+Identify features contributing to natural flows that have not been mapped or identified in the regional study area, but come to the attention of the GRCA and municipalities through new information or correction of previous inaccurate or incomplete information.

 Rationale and Integration: This policy allows for the identification of features that contribute functionally to surface water quantity that are currently unknown and allows for the integration of new sciences and future research into regulation and planning.